Uruguay : Safety by City

 PICKPOCKETS RISK : LOW

 Even though it is so safe, you should watch out for petty crime in tourist landmarks and crowded areas.
-Crime rate is low, but pickpocketing and bag snatching does happen, even though it is not very common.
+The crime rate is low, but pickpocketing and bag snatching does happen, even though it is not very common.

 NATURAL DISASTERS RISK : MEDIUM